 Responsible Server Training is available in two convenient formats - online and in person.
 The options listed below are recognized and approved by the OABC Commissioner and the Division of Alcohol and Tobacco Enforcement.

-IN-PERSON – This training is available at no cost and is held in all three counties each month.
+This training is available at no cost and is held in all three counties each month.
 Agent George Merrill is currently assigned as the primary Trainer for this program, and teaches over 9,000 people every year how to serve alcohol in a responsible manner.
 Topics covered in the class include, How Alcohol Effects the Body, Checking ID, Recognizing the Signs of Intoxication, Title 4, and Commissioner’s Rules.